Dallas Brodie: Conservative Party of BC

 In February 2025, Brodie made posts on X that read in part: "The number of confirmed child burials at the former Kamloops Indian Residential School site is zero.
 Zero.
 No one should be afraid of the truth.
 Not lawyers, their governing bodies, or anyone else."
 The UBCIC responded with a statement condemning the posts and calling on Brodie to apologize "for promoting abhorrent rhetoric which minimizes the harms of Residential Schools and for misleading and emboldening the public against Indigenous people".
 Rustad asked Brodie to take down the post, which she refused to do.
-Conservative House Leader Áʼa꞉líya Warbus criticized the post as harmful and a distraction for the party from more important issues.
+Then Conservative House Leader Áʼa꞉líya Warbus criticized the post as harmful and a distraction for the party from more important issues.
 The following month, during an online discussion hosted by Frances Widdowson, Brodie described Warbus's comments as "vociferous hatred" and suggested that she should join the New Democratic Party.
 The video prompted the Métis Nation British Columbia to call for her removal from caucus.
 On March 7, Rustad expelled her from the party caucus as a result.

+On March 7, 2025, Brodie was removed from the Conservative Party of BC caucus as a result of her decision to publicly mock and belittle testimony from former residential school students.
+In a podcast appearance, Brodie used a mocking, child-like voice to denigrate survivors, saying things like “my grandmother’s truth” and “my truth, your truth” in a child-like ‘whining’ voice.
+In a statement, leader of the Conservatives John Rustad wrote "using your stature and platform as an MLA to mock testimony from victims alleging abuse, including child sex abuse, is where I draw the line."
+Rustad also reaffirmed that "horrible things happened to vulnerable children at Residential Schools — including pedophiles preying on children; at Kamloops Indian Residential School, Gerald Mathieu Moran was charged and convicted by Canadian courts with several dozen sex crimes he committed against children while working there."